 - Age 8-14

-Children should continue to see dentist twice a year for routine exams.
+Children should continue to see the dentist twice a year for routine exams.
 Sealants will be recommended as second molars begin to emerge.
-Orthodontics are usually started during this time period as well.
-Continue to encourage good oral hygiene at this time, brushing and flossing everyday.
+Orthodontics is usually started during this time period as well.
+Continue to encourage good oral hygiene at this time, including daily brushing and flossing.

 - Age 15-18